Git in Designer

 - Commit changes to your pipelines, creating a new snapshot of the code.
 A commit is a "local" action and should be followed by a push action when you are ready to collaborate.

-- Pull changes from remote to your copy of the branch, updating your working directory version of the code.
+- Pull remote changes from remote to your copy of the branch, updating your working directory version of the code.

-- Hard reset your local branch to reset it to your last local commit, discarding any uncommitted changes in your local branch.
+- Reset to the latest local commit, discarding any uncommitted changes in your local branch.